-5.2.1 No Further Action
+5.4.1 No Further Action

 AIA Complaints, Disciplinary & Appeals Regulations do not require that a Committee impose a sanction in every case.
-It is open to the Committee to conclude a case without taking further action.
+It is open to the Committee to conclude a case without taking further action and this should be the starting point.